FIWARE/tutorials.Time-Series-Data/README.md

 This is done by making a POST request to the `/ngsi-ld/v1/subscriptions/` endpoint of the **Orion-LD Context Broker**.

 -   The `NGSILD-Tenant` headers is used to filter the subscription to only listen to measurements from the attached IoT Sensors
 -   The `entities` `type` in the request body ensures that **QuantumLeap** will be informed of all **FillingSensor** data changes.
 -   The `notification` URL must match the exposed port.

 With NGSI-LD the `observedAt` _property-of-property_ holds the timestamp of the measure.
-Because the attribute being monitored contains this   _property-of-property_,  the  the `time_index` column within the **CrateDB** database will match the data found within the **MongoDB** database used by the **Orion Context Broker** rather than using the creation time of the record within the **CrateDB** itself.
+Because the attribute being monitored contains this _property-of-property_, the `time_index` column within the **CrateDB** database will match the data found within the **MongoDB** database used by the **Orion Context Broker** rather than using the creation time of the record within the **CrateDB** itself.

 #### :one: Request: